NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

 Suite Initialization Subroutine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The suite initialization subroutine, ``ccpp_init``, takes three mandatory and two optional arguments.
 The mandatory arguments are the name of the suite (of type character), the name of the ``cdata`` variable that must be allocated at this point, and an integer used for the error status.
 Note that the suite initialization routine ``ccpp_init`` parses the SDF corresponding to the given suite name and initializes the state of the suite and its schemes.
 This process must be repeated for every element of a multi-dimensional ``cdata``.
 For performance reasons, it is possible to avoid repeated reads of the SDF and to have a single state of the suite shared between the elements of ``cdata``.
-To do so, specify an optional argument variable called ``cdata_target = X`` in the call to ``ccpp_init``, where X refers to the instance of ``cdata`` that has already been initialized.
+To do so, specify an optional argument variable called ``cdata_target = X`` in the call to ``ccpp_init``, where ``X`` refers to the instance of ``cdata`` that has already been initialized.

-For a given suite name XYZ, the name of the suite definition file is inferred as ``suite_XYZ.xml``, and the file is expected to be present in the current run directory.
+For a given suite name ``XYZ``, the name of the suite definition file is inferred as ``suite_XYZ.xml``, and the file is expected to be present in the current run directory.
 It is possible to specify the optional argument ``is_filename=.true.`` to ``ccpp_init``, which will treat the suite name as an actual file name (with or without the path to it).

 Typical calls to ``ccpp_init`` are below, where ``ccpp_suite`` is the name of the suite, and ``ccpp_sdf_filepath`` the actual SDF filename, with or without a path to it.